We always want the best for our wedding, but by having the best doesn’t mean you need to spend a fortune.

 The Guest List is always an area that can get out of control.
 This is usually because the parents of the bride and groom are submitting names, and get carried away without thinking of the associated cost that goes with those additional guests!

-- If you are inviting people from out of town, including a list of all the local hotel and accommodation options including pricing.
+If you are inviting people from out of town, including a list of all the local hotel and accommodation options including pricing.
 You can often negotiate a good deal this way and save money for your guests.
 In fact, a little ‘Welcome Pack’ for out of town guests that you can include with the wedding invitations will help them out a lot!
 This might not save you money, but it will certainly save your guests time and money – and that’s important too!

 What to Include in Your Wedding Welcome Pack